Iligan: Climate

-Iligan falls within the third type of climate wherein the seasons are not very pronounced.
+Iligan has a tropical rainforest climate (Köppen Af), falling within the third type of climate wherein the seasons are not very pronounced.
 Rain is more or less evenly distributed throughout the year.
 Because of its tropical location, the city does not experience cold weather.
-Neither does it experience strong weather disturbances due to its geographical location (being outside the typhoon belt) And also because of the mountains that are surrounding the city.
+Neither does it experience strong weather disturbances due to its geographical location.
+Iligan lies outside the typhoon belt and is also surrounded by mountains that deflect or weaken storms.